Krupa (Zrmanja)

 The Krupa is a river in Bukovica region, in northern Dalmatia, Croatia.
 It rises near the village of Krupa, and flows into the Zrmanja river near Sastavci (lit.
 'Confluence').
 The Krupa is the right and longest tributary of the Zrmanja River.

 Hydro and geomorphological characteristics and features

 The Krupa River is the longest tributary of the Zrmanja River.

 It rises under the southern slopes of Velebit, near the Krupa village hamlet of Mandići, from two typical karst springs, and here passes by the Orthodox Krupa Monastery.
-After passing monastery and its luke, where Krupa receives its first tributary, the Orovača, the river flows in a westerly direction through a 50-meter deep cuts in the rocks, forming first stretch of its canyon on the 10.8 km long way to Zrmanja.
+After passing monastery and its luke (riverside meadows), where Krupa receives its first tributary, the Orovača, the river flows in a westerly direction through a 50-meter deep cuts in the rocks, forming first stretch of its canyon on the 10.8 km long way to Zrmanja.

 Tributaries

 The first tributary is the water rich Orovača stream, which flows into Krupa from the right, just before it enters monastery plains.

 Approximately halfway along its course total length, it receives its second tributary, the Krnjeza, almost at 90-degree angle from the right.
 The Krnjeza springs out from a huge cave at the foot of Velebit and after a short course flow into the Krupa.
 It is the shortest river in Bukovica region, only 600 meters long, and in places up to 45 meters deep, with a very cold and clear waters, which is potable.